OscarZhou0107/db-in-k8s/README.md

   - Manages the DbVN for each Dbproxy
   - A single event loop for receiving requests from handler via `DispatcherAddr` object
   - Request is sent via `DispatcherAddr` object to the eventloop.
 The request also includes a single-use `Oneshot::Sender` channel for replying back to the handler
   - Only reply back the handler the response received from the first Dbproxy replying, the rest of the reponses are not sent back to the handler, but they are still needed to update the internal state of the Dispatcher
   - Lifetime is till all `DispatcherAddr` objects are dropped
   - Incoming queries are executed concurrently
   - For each query, the query is sent to each transceiver in serial.
 After all queries are sent to all transceivers, waiting for the trasceiver replies concurrently.
 Since no dbproxy replies are able to arrive before all requests are sent to transceiver, this guarantees the query ordering within the same transaction.
 - Transceiver
   - Manges a single `TcpStream` socket for a single dbproxy.
 The socket is used for reading and writing to dbproxy concurrently.
   - `TransceiverAddr` mechanism works same as `DispathcerAddr`
   - Two separate event loops in serial:
     - Receiving request from dispatcher and forwards to dbproxy
     - Receiving response from dbproxy and forwards to dispatcher
   - For each client (with the single dbproxy), a `LinkedList` is used as a FIFO queue for tracking the outstanding requests.
 Push front upon transmitting and pop back upon receiving.
     The outgoing request and incoming response all have `RequestMeta` that can uniquely identify a request for each client, this is used to make sure that dbproxy does not reorder the queries within a single transaction.
 - Admin Handler (Optional)
   - Only process a single incoming tcp connection at a time
   - Receive a single request in raw bytes, process the request, and send one response back
   - Supports remotely stopping the main handler for taking in any new connections, this also stops the sequencer from taking in any new connections
   - Can send Block and Unblock request to sequencer to block new transactions

+### Dbproxy
+- `dbproxy_main()` - main entrance
+- Modularized, decoupled, running concurrently, communicate through channels
+  - Transceiver, receive and reply client Scheduler
+  - Dispatcher, process sql requests
+- Dispatcher
+  - FIFO `Queue` in order of request receiving order from scheduler from `Transceiver::Receiver`
+  - Manages a DbVN
+  - An event loop that is triggered by new incoming requests into the `Queue` or a version release
+  - For each iteration:
+    - Find requests that have their version ready, and can be executed
+    - If multiple requests of the same transaction are in the Queue, only the first one is checked
+  - Each transaction is spawned as a separate task, with a channel open for receiving subsequent requests within the same transaction
+  - Once the request is finished, the reply will be sent to `Transceiver::Responder`
+  - Once the transaction is finished, the task is shutdown
+- Transceiver
+  - Manges a single `TcpStream` socket.
+The socket is used for reading and writing to Scheduler concurrently.
+  - Two separate event loops in parallel:
+    - Receiver: receiving request from scheduler and push into the `Queue`
+    - Responder: send response back to scheduler, also performs version release

 ## Notes for asynchronous